HowToSD/ComfyUI-Data-Analysis/README.md

 ![SNS Line Plot](docs/images/sns_line.png)
 *Example plot*

 Additionally, you can analyze images generated in ComfyUI’s workflows.
-Below is an example of a histogram showing the red channel pixel distribution:
+Below is an example of a histogram showing the red channel pixel distribution (Note that you will also need a companion extension [ComfyUI-Pt-Wrapper extension](https://github.com/HowToSD/ComfyUI-Pt-Wrapper) to access PyTorch tensors as shown in below screenshot):

 ![Red channel pixel distribution](docs/images/red_pixel_distribution.png)